LaunchPadLab/lp-requests/docs.md

 isAuthenticated({ context: 'non-admin' }) // false
 ```

-Returns **[Boolean][33]**&#x20;
+Returns **[Boolean][33]** True when the LP Auth Api cookie exists and contains a token.
+If the `context` key is present, this function returns true if the user is
+both authenticated and the specified context is present.

 ## getAuthenticationContext

 A helper function to retrieve the authentication context for the
 authenticated user.

-This function returns the context string when the LP Auth Api cookie exists,
-contains a valid token, and contains a context.

-This function returns `undefined` when there is no context present,
-or if the LP Auth API cookie does not exist.

 ### Examples